Chirag-Rawat23/phishing-website-detection/README.md

 ## Notes
 - The app runs in debug mode by default (`app.run(debug=True)`).
 - Feature extraction uses live HTTP requests; some URLs may block requests or respond slowly.

-## License
-Add a license file if you plan to make this repository public.